Livigno: Culture and sport

 The mass-media sector is quite developed as well.
 In the 1980s a local radio, Radio Alteuropa, used to broadcast from Livigno, covering up to a wide part of the neighbouring Valtellina valley.
 The local monthly newspaper, Al Restel, was founded in the same period and it is still published today.

-Nowadays, most of information is given by a TV channel, TeleMonteNeve, which broadcasts the city council's meetings, a news report three times a week and other information both for residents and for tourists.
+Nowadays, most information is given by a TV channel, TeleMonteNeve, which broadcasts the city council's meetings, a news report three times a week and other information both for residents and for tourists.
 On-line new media is also growing.
 An example is Senzaiva, an on-line cultural magazine.
 Its name means "without VAT", referring to the special duty-free status of Livigno and of all cultural products.

 The local dialect has been categorized in a dictionary, funded by the local administration.
 This language variety is used locally in street names and in some other signs, as well as on the official maps.

 Sport also plays an important role.
 In Livigno there are nearly 20 sport associations, most of them are supported by an association called Sporting Club.
 Many young athletes often end up with good results in their discipline (see Notable people below).

 Skiing and snowboarding

-There are two separate ski areas at Livigno, one on either side of the valley: Carosello 3000 (Vetta Blesaccia &Costaccia mountains), the other is the Mottolino area (Monte della Neve&Monte Sponda mountains) to the east.
+There are two separate ski areas at Livigno, one on either side of the valley: Carosello 3000 (Vetta Blesaccia & Costaccia mountains), the other is the Mottolino area (Monte della Neve & Monte Sponda mountains) to the east.

 Livigno ski area: 115 km of piste (12 black runs, 37 red and 29 blue slopes).
 31 lifts: (6-cableways 13-chairlifts, 11-ski lifts).

 Skiing season from late November until early May.

 At the 2006 Turin Winter Olympics, no less than eight Italian athletes came from Livigno.
 It will be used for snowboarding and freestyle skiing in the 2026 Winter Olympics in Milan and Cortina d'Ampezzo.

 In 2015, Livigno was home to the European Freeride Festival which ran between 31 January and 4 February.

 Chess

 Since 2010 the International Livigno Chess Open has taken place, organized by the local chess club.
 It has attracted people from all over the world.
 Winner for 2010 was GM Igor Naumkin, in 2011 GM Sergey Volkov (both from Russia) and in 2012 the Italian GM Alberto David.
 These tournaments also proved successful, so that even the FIDE (World Chess Federation) has mentioned them.

 Sport is relevant also in terms of tourism.
-In Livigno people not only go see sports competitions, which is a key component of the so-called sport tourism, but also play outdoor or indoor sports.
+In Livigno people not only go and see sports competitions, which is a key component of so-called sport tourism, but also play outdoor or indoor sports.
 The local tourist offer covers the four seasons, so there's the possibility not only of practising winter sports but also trekking, mountain biking, and since the lake was made navigable, water sports became another option.
 Furthermore, due to its 5958 ft above sea level, Livigno often hosts the training sessions of professional athletes of different disciplines, who come to the alpine resort to benefit from the high altitude.